Germany–Vietnam relations: Vietnam War

-1979 East German stamp honouring the Vietnamese people, with legend "Invincible."

 East Germany (GDR) established diplomatic contacts with socialist North Vietnam and supported them with humanitarian and financial aid during the Vietnam War, whereas West Germany supported South Vietnam.
 Under the slogan “Solidarity with Vietnam” against the “imperialist aggressor” (the US), numerous GDR citizens provided aid.
 In 1968, for example, 50,000 trade unionists donated blood in a relief operation.
 The Stasi also helped to build up the North Vietnamese secret service.
 After the reunification of Vietnam, the close relationship continued.
 Due to an acute shortage of workers, the GDR and Vietnam signed a contract in April 1980 for the dispatch of contract workers.
 In return for the provision of development aid amounting to one billion East German marks, Vietnam subsequently sent 200,000 guest workers to the GDR.
 The GDR was also able to import scarce goods such as coffee, tea, rubber and pepper from Vietnam.
 In 1989, the year of reunification, the 60,000 Vietnamese in the country were the largest group of foreigners in the GDR.

 West Germany supported the US in the Vietnam War, but didn't send troops.
 In 1967, the German chemical and pharmaceutical company Boehringer Ingelheim supplied 720 tons of trichlorophenolate lye to a subsidiary of Dow Chemical in New Zealand, which the company used to produce Agent Orange for the Vietnam War.
 The sale was made public in 1991 by a report in Der Spiegel and confirmed by Boehringer Ingelheim another year later.